Lard of the Dance

 "Lard of the Dance" is the first episode of the tenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on August 23, 1998.
+It originally aired on Fox in the United States on August 23, 1998.
 Homer discovers he can make money by stealing and reselling grease, but eventually stops after negative encounters with Groundskeeper Willie and the Springfield Grease Company.
-Meanwhile, Lisa becomes jealous that a new student (voiced by Lisa Kudrow) is distracting all her friends by using her fashionable personality.
+Meanwhile, Lisa becomes jealous that new student Alex Whitney (voiced by Lisa Kudrow) is distracting all her friends by using her fashionable personality.
 The episode was written by Jane O'Brien and directed by Dominic Polcino.